 The Frame Control field is set as defined in 9.10.2.1.1 (Frame Control field).

-The Protected subfield in the Frame control field is reserved.
+The Protected subfield in the Frame Control field is reserved.

 The format of the Frame Body field is as defined in Figure 9-747e (Frame Body Field format of WUR Discovery frame).